Shannon-class lifeboat: Launch-a-Memory and Legacy lifeboats

 As part of a fundraising effort, the construction costs of 13-12 Cosandra (ON 1319) in 2016 were offset, with members of the public allowed to purchase a space, to place a person's name, within the lifeboats numbers on the hull and the wheelhouse.

-This idea was taken a step further in 2019/20, when a formal campaign known as Launch a Memory was introduced to fund new lifeboats.
-With typically 10,000 spaces on each number, a suggested donation of £30 per space raised £300,000.
+This idea was taken a step further in 2019/20, when a formal campaign known as "Launch a Memory" was introduced to help fund new lifeboats.
+With typically 10,000 spaces available on each lifeboat, a suggested donation of £30 per space raised £300,000.
+In 2024, the idea was extended to older Shannon lifeboats following a refit.

-In 2024, the idea was introduced to older Shannon lifeboats following a refit, and there is one Legacy lifeboat, carrying names of those people who pledged a gift to the Institution in a Will.
+There are also two "Legacy" lifeboats, carrying names of those people who pledged a gift to the Institution in a Will.

 With some of these lifeboats afloat at their stations, often a banner will be found outside the station, showing all the names.